You can use the Export tool to backup all of your content or move your content to a new WordPress site.

 If your blog is hosted here at WordPress.com, we handle all necessary backups.
 If a very large meteor were to hit all the WordPress.com servers and destroy them beyond repair, all of your data would still be safe and we could have your blog online within a couple of days (after the meteor situation died down, of course).

-But if you want to back up your blog content manually, you are free to do so by using the Tools -> Export option described above.
+But if you want to back up your blog content manually, you are free to do so by using the My Site → Settings, Export tab option described above.
 This is certainly still a good idea, especially if you’ve assigned additional users to your blog.
 Editors and administrators have the ability to delete any posts or pages, and there is no way to recover material that they remove from your blog.

 Setting Up a Redirect to Your New Domain

 Are you leaving WordPress.com?
-You can easily redirect yourblogname.wordpress.com (as well as all of your permalinks) to your new domain name with the Site Redirect upgrade.
+You can easily redirect yourgroovysite.wordpress.com (as well as all of your permalinks) to your new domain name with the Site Redirect upgrade.

 Blogs Using Custom Fonts

-As part of the Custom Design upgrade, you are able to set custom fonts for your site title, headings, and body text.
+As part of the WordPress.com Premium or Business upgrade, you are able to set custom fonts for your site title, headings, and body text.
 Guided Transfers are not currently available for blogs which use custom fonts.
 You can transfer your blog elsewhere by following these steps.
-Or, you can go to Appearance -> Custom Design, click the Fonts tab, and revert the fonts for each option to be eligible for a Guided Transfer.
-The Guided Transfer would then be accessible from Tools -> Export or the Store in your Dashboard.